DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-02-17-brms-intro.md

 some warnings that things went awry, and will give us advice for how to solve the problem.

-Another benefit of `brms` is that since our model is generative, we can use it to simulate test scores and see how well it covers the actual distribution of test scores.
+Another benefit of `brms` is that we can use it to simulate test scores and see how well it covers the actual distribution of test scores.
 This is called a “posterior predictive check.”
-Here the dark line is the actual distribution of test scores, and each light lines is the distribution of test scores predicted by a single sample of the posterior.
+Here the dark line is the actual distribution of test scores, and each light line is the distribution of test scores predicted by a single sample of the posterior.
 Since the light lines mostly cover the solid line, it looks like our model fits the data fairly well:

 ``` r
 pp_check(model.bayes)